Parson Place Press LLC

 Pages: Multiple pages - Mirror margins

-To make paragraph formatting easier, when you first begin typing your manuscript, you can have Word automatically format every paragraph for you when you insert a carriage return (i.e., when you press the ENTER key).
-To do this, simply place your cursor at the beginning of the first line of the first paragraph of your text and choose Format | Paragraph from the menu.
-When the paragraph settings dialog appears, use the following settings:
+for you when you insert a carriage return (i.e., when you press the ENTER key).
+To do this, simply place your cursor at the beginning of the first line of the first paragraph of your text and then click on the diagonally-right-downward-pointing arrow in the bottom right corner of the Paragraph section on the Page Layout tab of the task ribbon or you may use the ALT+O+P keyboard combo.
+When the Paragraph dialog appears, use the following settings:

 Indents and Spacing tab